How to Use Docker & Container Manager on a Synology NAS

-Container Manager on a Synology NAS is the successor to the Docker package and was recently released with Synology’s DSM 7.2.
+This article will look at Container Manager on a Synology NAS.
+Container Manager on a is the successor to the Docker package and was recently released with Synology’s DSM 7.2.
 While it may appear that Docker is gone, for all intents and purposes, Container Manager is the new Docker.

 We will look at some of the key features of Container Manager on a Synology NAS below.

-Container Manager on a Synology NAS
+How to Set Up Container Manager on a Synology NAS (Docker)

 You can access Container Manager by using its new icon to launch the application.